scrabbletank/farhome-rules/rulesdoc.md

 Channel your divine wrath at a target creature, burning their body with holy might.
 Make a spellcasting roll vs the targets Stamina, on success the target takes 6 wounds, plus a wound die for every crit rolled.
 On fail the target takes 6 wound die in damage instead.
 Damage dealt from this spell reduces the targets maximum wounds an equal amount, recovering 1 max wound every day. casting _Power Word: Heal_ on a creature removes this effect.

-This deals an additional wound for every level above the 6th.
+This deals an additional wound for every level above 6th.

 ___
 #### Power Word: Heal